Relocating to Spartanburg SC: Guide to Moving to Spartanburg SC

 Things to do in Spartanburg

 Spartanburg offers a variety of recreational and cultural amenities that provide a rich atmosphere for anyone.
-Everyone from outdoor enthusiast, artistic bohemian, adventure seeker, to a foodie, Spartanburg offers places and experience to fit your interest.
+Everyone from an outdoor enthusiast, artistic bohemian, and adventure seeker, to a foodie, Spartanburg offers places and experiences to fit your interest.

-If you are more the outdoorsy type, you’ll love Croft State Park, which boasts of 7,000 acres, 12 miles of hiking and horse trails, two lakes and an equestrian center.
+If you are more the outdoorsy type, you’ll love Croft State Park, which boasts 7,000 acres, 12 miles of hiking and horse trails, two lakes, and an equestrian center.
 For those who love historical places, you can step into the past at historical houses such as the Price House and Walnut Grove Plantation located in Woodruff and Roebuck.
-Spartanburg is home to BMW’s only North American facility and its museum is open for public.
+Spartanburg is home to BMW’s only North American facility and its museum is open to the public.
 The BMW Zentrum awaits visitors who wish to explore the center and museum.

-Spartanburg is booming with restaurants, local eateries and people are all about it.
+Spartanburg is booming with restaurants and local eateries and people are all about it.
 Some hot spots include The Farmer’s Table, Ike’s Korner Grille, Cribbs Kitchen, and Willy Taco.

 Businesses and Employment in Spartanburg, SC